 For most visitors, Florida is nothing more than two long beaches, with a dot-of-Disney between.
 But off-the-beaten-path types know there’s much more to the Sunshine State.
-We lived in St. Augustine, Florida for a few years, which enabled us to discover many wonderful small towns, interesting historical sights, and wildlife in abundance.
-Recently, we returned to one of our favorite small towns, Tarpon Springs.
+We lived in St. Augustine, Florida for a few years, which enabled us to discover many wonderful small towns, and one of our favorites is Tarpon Springs.

 Located in west central Florida about 25 miles northwest of Tampa, Tarpon Springs is known as the “Sponge Capital of the World,” and provides “a visit to Greece in America.”
 It’s a truly unique little town, and makes a fun day-trip.

 Tarpon’s charming downtown is listed on the National Register of Historic places, and its brick streets are lined with galleries, antiques, and coffee shops.
 The 47 mile-long Pinellas Trail (a rail-trail) passes right through, which makes it a popular spot for cyclists.

 The town was established in the 1870’s as a winter haven, and a number of turn-of-the-century mansions still overlook the scenic Spring Bayou in the heart of town.